6 must-have Wi-Fi hotspot features for restaurants

 A captive portal is the web page users see before accessing a public Wi-Fi network.
 On this page, customers can authenticate and browse online.
 Tanaza features an easy-to-setup and user-friendly captive portal for guest authentication and allows you to choose among many login methods: authentication through email addresses and/or phone numbers, voucher-based registration, social login, etc. Furthermore, data collected through user authentication are very useful for restaurants in order to know their clientele and create customized marketing campaigns.

 2. Social login

-Within the food industry, the success of a business success revolves around the feedback received from its customers.
+Within the food industry, the success of business success revolves around the feedback received from its customers.
 Tanaza features social login among its authentication methods, which allows users to access a network using social networks, such as Facebook, Twitter, Instagram, etc. Social login is very useful, as you can ask customers to like your Facebook page or to share their position while at your location: in this way, your social visibility will improve and word of mouth among people on social media will increase.
-Also, social login authentication enhances the possibilities to gain positive reviews about your restaurant on websites like TripAdvisor and Yelp.
+Also, social login authentication enhances the possibility to gain positive reviews about your restaurant on websites like TripAdvisor and Yelp.

 3. Content filtering